 Genomic DNA was extracted from liver samples stored in 95% ethanol using the animal tissue protocol in the Qiagen DNeasyTM tissue kit (Qiagen.
 Valencia, California).
 A 2685 bp fragment of the mitochondrial genes 12S, 16S rRNA and t-RNA-val was amplified using a double stranded polymerase chain reaction (PCR) under the following conditions: 1.0 μl genomic DNA, 1.0 μl of each external primer, 1.0 μl of dinucleotide pairs, 2.0 μl of 5x buffer, 1.0 μl of MgCl 10x buffer, 0.18 μl of Taq polymerase, and 7.5 μl of diH2O.
 All PCR reactions were carried out on an Eppendorf Mastercycler gradient thermocycler following the thermo profile in Wilkinson et al. (2012): initial denaturation at 94°C for 2 min, followed by 35 cycles of a secondary denaturation 94°C for 30 s, annealing at 55°C for 30 s, elongation at 72°C for 1.5 min, with a final extension at 72°C for 10 min.
 PCR products were visualized on a 10% agarose gel electrophoresis.
 PCR products that were the same size as the targeted regions were purified using MANU 30 PCR ultrafiltration (Millipore) plates and the products were re-suspended in diH2O.
 Purified PCR products were sequenced using an ABI Big-Dye Terminator v3.1 Cycle Sequencing Kit in an ABI GeneAmp PCR 9700 thermal cycler.
 All cycle sequencing reactions were purified using Sephadex G-50 Fine (GE Healthcare) and analyzed on an ABI 3730xl DNA Analyzer at the Brigham Young University Sequencing center.
 All primers used in this study for amplification and sequencing are presented in Table 1.

-Nine new sequences (GenBank Accession numbers XX0000–XX0000) were added to previous published sequences of Ansonia+outgroups (Wilkinson et al. 2012; Matsui et al. 2010) and were edited and aligned in GENEIOUSv5.5.6 (Drummond et al. 2011).
+Sequences were edited and aligned in GENEIOUSv5.5.6 (Drummond et al. 2011).
 Initial alignment was constructed using the MUSCLEv3.831 algorithm (Edgar 2004) implemented in GENEIOUSv5.5.6.
 The alignment was than adjusted by eye in MacClade v4.08 (Maddison & Maddison 2005).
+Six new sequences of the new species (GenBank Accession numbers KF906318–KF906323) and three new sequences of Ansonia jeetsukumarani, LSUHC 11122–24 (KF906324–KF906326) were added to previously published sequences of Ansonia+outgroups (Wilkinson et al. 2012; Matsui et al. 2010).
+Information for samples used to construct the molecular phylogeny is summarized in Table 2.

 Maximum Likelihood (ML) and Bayesian Inference (BI) were used for phylogenetic reconstructions.
 Models of sequence evolution were based off Matsui et al. (2010) and Wilkinson et al. (2012).
 For both the ML and BI analyses, the datasets were partitioned by gene (three partitions).
 The ML analysis was performed in RAxML HPC 7.5.4 (Stamatakis et al. 2008) for 1000 bootstrap pseudoreplicates via the rapid hill-climbing algorithm.
 The Bayesian analysis was executed in MrBayes v3.2.2 (Ronquist & Huelsenbeck 2003).
 Two simultaneous runs were performed with eight chains per run, seven hot and one cold for 5,000,000 generations and sampling every 500 generations from the Markov Chain Monte Carlo (MCMC).
 After 5,000,000 generations the standard deviation of split frequencies was well below 0.01 and chain convergence was assumed.
 The first 10% of each run was discarded as burn-in and a Maximum Clade Credibility (MCC) tree was computed in TreeAnotator v1.7.5 (Drummond et al. 2012).
 We considered Bayesian posterior probabilities (BPP) above 0.95 and ML bootstrap support values (MLBS) greater than 70 as significantly supported (Huelsenbeck & Ronquist 2001; Wilcox et al. 2002).
 Uncorrected percent sequence divergences were calculated in Mega v5.2.1 (Tamura et al. 2011).